koljapluemer/snipvocab/README.md

 ##### Take Care:

 1. first, add all .env vars from both frontend and backend
-2. kind of need domain first
-3. ...because we need to create a webhook in stripe where hardcode the domain
+2. kind of need domain first, because we need to create a webhook in stripe, then put the resulting secret in the env

+## Documentation

+- make sure to check `.doc.md` on a per-folder base